-If a ticket holder becomes ill, they may contact the Ticket Office for a refund up to three days prior to the scheduled event.
+If a patron becomes ill, they may contact the Ticket Office for a refund up to three days prior to the scheduled event.
 Tickets purchased from a third party cannot be refunded by Wharton Center.

 Wharton Center is currently selling tickets at full capacity and will not have physically distanced seating in our theatres.

 Wharton Center staff and volunteers are required to be vaccinated or have received an exemption.

 Patrons who do not comply with COVID-19 policies will not be permitted entry into the facility or may be escorted out of the facility.

 Wharton Center’s HVAC system has been tested and balanced using Merv13 filters.

 Restrooms have been updated with touchless toilets and sinks, and hand sanitizing dispensers are available throughout the theatre lobbies.

 Assisted Listening Devices will be available; however, patrons are encouraged to bring their own headsets.

 For the latest information from MSU regarding COVID-19, visit msu.edu/together-we-will.

 Contact the Wharton Center Ticket Office at firstname.lastname@example.org with any questions or concerns.